Quantum Capsule Networks: Conclusion

 Many interesting and important questions remain unexplored and deserve further investigation.
-First, it would be interesting to consider other distance measures to quantify the geometric relationships between capsule states \cite{Nielsen2010Quantum,Chakrabarti2019Quantum,Kiani2021Quantum}.
-Second, the performance of QCapsNets may be further improved by other quantum routing algorithms.
-For instance, a quantum extension of the expectation-maximization routing algorithm \cite{Hinton2018Matrix} might be a good candidate along this line.
+First, it would be great interesting to consider different experimental scheme to quantify the geometric relationships between capsules states.
+Indeed, there are several works show that such a quantity can be measured with cross-platform verification \cite{Elben2020CrossPlatform,Anshu2022Distributed}, which do not require a quantum communication and much suitable for the noisy intermediate-scale quantum (NISQ) devices \cite{preskill2018quantum}.
+Second, a quantum neural networks may suffer by the barren plateaus problem \cite{Mcclean2018Barren,Wang2021Noiseinduced,Cerezo2021Higher,Sharma2022Trainability,Arrasmith2021Effect,Holmes2021Barren,OrtizMarrero2021EntanglementInduced,Patti2021Entanglement,Pesah2021Absence,Arrasmith2022Equivalence,Cerezo2021Cost,Uvarov2021Barren,Grant2019Initialization,Zhao2021Analyzing,liu2021presence}, where the gradient of parameters may vanish in any direction.
+A good choice of the initial guess of the parameters should be important for the maintain the trainability of QCapsNets.
+Third, the scalability and performance of QCapsNets may be further improved by other quantum routing algorithms.
+For instance, a quantum extension of the expectation-maximization routing algorithm \cite{Hinton2018Matrix, Miyahara2020quantum, kerenidis2020quantum} might be a good candidate along this line.
 In addition, quantum adversarial machine learning has attracted considerable attention recently \cite{Lu2020Quantum,Liu2020Vulnerability}.
 It has been shown that, compared to CNNs, CapsNets are relatively resilient against the adversarial attacks \cite{Hinton2018Matrix}.
-This inspires a natural question concerning whether QCapsNets are also more robust to adversarial perturbations than other traditional quantum classifiers.
-Finally, such a grouped architecture may shed light on implementing QCapsNets in a collection of distributed quantum computers that are routed via the quantum internet \cite{Kimble2008Quantum}.
+This inspires a natural question concerning whether QCapsNets are also more robust to adversarial perturbations than other traditional quantum classifiers. { Furthermore, we may exploit quantum neural tangent kernels to understand the training dynamics of QCapsNets \cite{Liu2022Representation}.
+Recently, we notice a remarkable paper proposing a dequantized version of the SWAP test \cite{tang2021quantum}.
+We may try to design some efficient quantum-inspired algorithms for CapsNets.} Finally, such a grouped architecture may shed light on implementing QCapsNets in a collection of distributed quantum computers that are routed via the quantum internet \cite{Kimble2008Quantum}.